fdb/slarg-website/people/ruth-razan-loos.md

   as a PhD in the Arts.
 She supports SLARG in its social outreach approach.
-In collaboration with Stadscanvas (Fameus), a space for artistic newcomers in Antwerp, she initiates and organises events that value participatory practices, multiple artistic canons, storytelling, languages, scripts and solidarity.
+In collaboration with Stadscanvas (Fameus), a space for artistic newcomers in Antwerp, she initiates and organises events that value participatory practices, multiple artistic canons, alternative, decentered narratives, languages, scripts and solidarity.

   At Sint Lucas Antwerp, she teaches the courses: 'A Multilingual / Multiscript World: Socio-Political and Artistic' and 'Islamic Knowledges and Aesthetic Practices', the latter with colleague-researcher Joud Toamah.